banterle/diqm/README.md

 <a href="http://www.banterle.com/francesco/projects/diqm/diqm_hdrc.pth">HDR Compression</a>,
 and <a href="http://www.banterle.com/francesco/projects/diqm/diqm_itmo.pth">ITMO</a> (inverse tone mapping).

-Note that these weights are meant to model ONLY determined distortions; please see reference to have a complete overview.
+Note that these weights are meant to model ONLY determined distortions; please read the paper to have a complete overview.

 DO NOT: